Tips for Photographing Alaska Wildlife

 Arctic fox in white winter coat rests in a snowdrift along a lake in Alaska's arctic north slope.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)

-An Arctic fox in a white winter coat rests in a snowdrift along a lake in Alaska’s arctic north slope. (© Patrick J. Endres / AlaskaPhotoGraphics.com)
+An Arctic fox in a white winter coat rests in a snowdrift along a lake in Alaska’s Arctic North Slope.
+I laid down and put my camera and lens on the snow to get this low-angle view. (ยฉ Patrick J. Endres / AlaskaPhotoGraphics.com)

 Red salmon or "sockeye" in spawning phase (red body and green head) in a small stream in the Alaska mountains.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)

-Red salmon or “sockeye” in the spawning phase (red body and green head) in a small stream in the Alaska mountains. (© Patrick J. Endres / AlaskaPhotoGraphics.com)
+Red salmon or “sockeye” in the spawning phase (red body and green head) in a small stream in the Alaska mountains.
+By patiently wading in shallow water I held my camera underwater in a housing to capture this over/under perspective.
+It took many trial shots! (ยฉ Patrick J. Endres / AlaskaPhotoGraphics.com)

 Bull muskox on the snow covered tundra of the arctic north slope, Alaska (Patrick J. Endres / AlaskaPhotoGraphics.com)